-42. John Hey's patents (U.S. Pat.
+45. John Hey's patents (U.S. Pat.
 Nos.
 4,996,642 and 4,870,579), which are cited on the face of the '282 patent, describe a system for recommending items based on ratings of the items.
 Like GroupLens and other systems contemporaneous to the '282 patent, Hey's system for recommending products based on user ratings failed to account for statistically significant similarities between certain users; the recommendations were merely the product of an item or piece of content being generally popular.
 This prevented the Hey system from offering accurate predictions and recommendations of items and content.
-The teachings in the Hey patents were later incorporated into a software product called LikeMinds.

-43. Similarly, the Ringo music recommendation system, discussed by Upendra Shardanand and Pattie Maes, and cited on the face of the '282 patent, used Pearson's correlation measure to provide content and product recommendations.
-Like other systems contemporaneous to the '282 patent, Shardanand and Maes's system failed to take into account the statistically significant similarities between certain users.21 Information showing unusual similarity in preferences for particular users was unutilized.
+46. Similarly, the Ringo music recommendation system, discussed by Upendra Shardanand and Pattie Maes, and cited on the face of the '282 patent, used Pearson's correlation measure to provide content and product recommendations.
+Like other systems contemporaneous to the '282 patent, Shardanand and Maes's system failed to take into account the statistically significant similarities between certain users.33 Information showing unusual similarity in preferences for particular users was unutilized.
 Furthermore, these prior art systems did not provide recommendations with statistically meaningful confidence levels as the number of items that both the user and a respective recommending user provided ratings for increased.

-44. Collaborative filtering arose to solve problems faced by digital content providers in the internet era as described by Adobe's Global Alliance Manager, Jamie Brighton:
+47. Collaborative filtering arose to solve problems faced by digital content providers in the internet era as described by Adobe's Global Alliance Manager, Jamie Brighton:

 The catalyst for the evolution of personalization has been competition through, a product of the Internet's explosive growth.
-This growth provided consumers with so many options for e-commerce that it created a market in desperate need of a process by which consumers could develop a personal connection with a brand or digital store front in a sea of rapidly evolving competitors. $^{\rm 22}$
+This growth provided consumers with so many options for e-commerce that it created a market in desperate need of a process by which consumers could develop a personal connection with a brand or digital storefront in a sea of rapidly evolving competitors.34